Terraced Terrain Generator (TTG)

 API usage

-The more advanced (and more flexible) way of using TTG is via its API, using the TerrainGenerator class.
-This method is better suited for editor usage and dynamic terrain generation at runtime.
+The more advanced (and more flexible) way of using TTG is via its API, using the SphericalTerrainGenerator and PlanarTerrainGenerator classes, both inheriting from TerrainGenerator.
+The API method method is better suited for editor usage and dynamic terrain generation at runtime.
 Its usage isn’t too different from the component-based approach seen above: the generation parameters are the same and there’s a 1:1 mapping between generation methods.
-In fact, the TerrainGeneratorController is just a convenient (MonoBehaviour) wrapper around TerrainGenerator.
+In fact, the generator controller classes are just convenient (MonoBehaviour) wrappers around SphericalTerrainGenerator and PlanarTerrainGenerator.

 Generating a terraced terrain via the API requires two steps: